2018 is The Year of Text

 While emerging technology like AI and bots compete for attention, customer service leaders shouldn’t take their eyes off the one thing the majority of smartphone-carrying people most commonly use their device for – text messaging.
 SMS/text messaging is the most preferred communication channel for the majority of consumers.

 Adapting to the Customer

 In a recent article, Shep Hyken, customer service and experience expert, speaker, and bestselling author, digs deeper with his recent Forbes article, “Getting Customer Support From Companies Will Be Easier In 2018”.
 The article states, 94 percent of Americans own a mobile phone, and 86 percent of them send 23 billion messages daily.

-As the article suggests, companies have already started to adopt text messaging, making it easier for customers to avoid the usual roadblocks to find and receive support in a way that is convenient for them.
+As the article suggests, companies have already started to adopt text messaging, making it easier for customers to avoid the usual roadblocks to finding and receiving support in a way that is convenient for them.
 While these companies are outpacing the competition by readily adopting this channel, many other organizations aren’t keeping pace.

 Messaging allows agents to handle multiple requests at a time.
 With Quiq Messaging, agents can handle service requests via mobile, chat, and social all within one intuitive interface.
 The asynchronous nature of messaging allows agents to manage multiple, simultaneous text messaging conversations at once, unlike emails and phone calls.
 In fact, Quiq’s messaging clients are handling an average of 7 conversations at a time

 Business messaging provides customers with a natural way to connect.
 Technology, such as WhatsApp and Apple Business Chat, will prove to be driving forces behind many companies meeting customers where they already are – on their mobile phones.
 The emergence of these platforms is one of the reasons Mike Myer, Quiq CEO believes “messaging will become an imperative for companies to adopt messaging in 2018.”